-Las Vegas – Nathan Adelson Hospice, the largest non-profit hospice in Nevada, is gearing up for its 15th Annual Wine & Food Tasting Extravaganza from 5:30 to 8 p.m. on Thursday, Oct.
-9 to benefit the hospice’s Pediatric Program and Families in Need Program.
-Community members and supporters are invited to sample popular wines and delectable cuisine while enjoying music, a silent auction and live auction.
-The event is being held in the showroom at Gaudin Motor Co., 7200 W. Sahara Ave., in Las Vegas.
+Las Vegas – Nathan Adelson Hospice, the largest non-profit hospice in Nevada, is preparing for its 16th Annual Wine & Food Tasting Extravaganza from 5:30 to 8 p.m. on Thursday, Oct.
+8 to benefit the hospice’s Pediatric Program and Families in Need Program.
+Members of the community and supporters are invited to sample delicious wines and delectable cuisine while enjoying music, a silent auction and live auction.
+The event is being held in the new showroom location of Gaudin Porsche, 6800 Redwood St., in Las Vegas.

 The Pediatric Program is designed for the special needs of children with life-threatening conditions and their families.
 Among services provided are: 24-hour, on-call availability of a hospice medical professional; care in the home; pain and symptom management; medications, equipment and supplies; support to caregivers; inpatient pediatric care; bereavement counseling; spiritual care; and psycho-social support services.
 The Families in Need Program provides basic necessities to Nathan Adelson Hospice patients and families, ranging from groceries to assisting with the payment of bills.